-Only transfer students who have completed at least 27, but no more than 80, semester hours of credit are eligible to apply.
-Eligible applicants will meet with an adviser to determine which liberal studies track (arts and sciences or science and mathematics) is appropriate.
+Only transfer students who have completed less than 80 semester credit hours are eligible to apply.
+Eligible applicants will meet with an adviser to determine which liberal studies track (arts and sciences or sciences and mathematics) is appropriate.

 Transfer students applying to BSED Early Grades Preparation PK-4, BSED Early Grades Preparation PK-4/Special Education PK-8, or BSED Middle Grades Preparation 4-8 must have 27 completed college level credits to be considered for admission.
 Applicants who have, or will have, 48 or more completed credits when beginning at WCU are also required to have passing scores, as established by PDE, on the PA Basic Skills Test: PRAXIS I (taken before April 1, 2012) or PAPA scores, or CORE.
 Students may use SAT or ACT scores in place of the Basic Skills Tests.
 Applicants must also have completed college level English Composition.
 All applicants to Education programs must have a cumulative GPA of 2.8 or above to be eligible for consideration.